jswrenn/site/content/blog/transmutation-stability.md

 ...but it won't be if the ordering of `Foo`'s fields is reversed (since that would expose a padding byte as initialized memory).

-## Why do you posit that the compiler should *automatically* conjure up trait implementations, anyways?
+## Why should the compiler should *automatically* conjure up trait implementations, anyways!?
+Alternatives in which the compiler does *not* conjur up trait implementations automatically do not suffer from this weirdness.
 In the approach taken by the [`FromBits` pre-RFC](https://internals.rust-lang.org/t/pre-rfc-frombits-intobits/7071), `Foo`'s author would simply declare that `Fizz` is transmutable into a type `Foo` by writing a normal `impl`:
 ```rust
 impl FromBits<Fizz> for Foo {};
 ```
 Having provided this `impl`, *removing* it would be considered a breaking change according to the established rules of stability.
 In other words: no stability weirdness here!
-However, treating transmutability as a normal trait comes at a steep cost: `Foo`'s author must foresee and write an `impl` of `FromBits` for `Foo`for *every* source type from which `Foo` should be reinterpretable.
+Yet, treating transmutability as a normal trait comes at a steep cost: `Foo`'s author must foresee and write an `impl` of `FromBits` for `Foo`for *every* source type from which `Foo` should be reinterpretable.

 This degree of manual labor isn't satisfactory.
-Our RFC and [prior art]((https://github.com/jswrenn/rfcs/blob/safer-transmute/text/0000-safer-transmute.md#automatic) ) eliminate this manual labor by having the compiler automatically infer implementations of a transmutability trait on-the-fly.
+Our RFC and [prior art]((https://github.com/jswrenn/rfcs/blob/safer-transmute/text/0000-safer-transmute.md#automatic) ) address this issue by having the compiler automatically infer implementations of a transmutability trait on-the-fly.

-However, whereas [prior art](https://github.com/jswrenn/rfcs/blob/safer-transmute/text/0000-safer-transmute.md#stability-hazards) mostly ignores the hazard this stability weirdness poses, our RFC neutralizes it almost completely.
+However, whereas [prior art](https://github.com/jswrenn/rfcs/blob/safer-transmute/text/0000-safer-transmute.md#stability-hazards) mostly ignores the hazard this stability weirdness poses, our RFC neutralizes it *almost completely*.

 ## Mitigating the Stability Weirdness